rust-lang/rust/text/0000-macro-reform.md

 - There's no namespacing at all
 - You can't control which macros are imported from a crate
 - You need the feature-gated `#[phase(plugin)]` to import macros
-- It's confusing that macro definition is itself a macro invocation, with a side effect on the syntax environment

 These issues in particular are things we have a chance of addressing for 1.0.
 This RFC contains plans to do so.